Salt Lake City, UT

-Creative Energies installed a 6.48 kW grid-tied rooftop solar PV system on the Garners home.
-The system is designed to offset 90% of their existing annual power usage, in order to take full advantage of net metering through Rocky Mountain Power.
+We installed a 6.48 kW grid-tied rooftop solar PV system on the Garners' home.
+The system was designed to offset 90% of their existing annual power usage in order to take full advantage of net metering through Rocky Mountain Power.
 The system is expected to pay for itself within 9.5 years.

-While their SSW roof orientation was almost ideal for solar, the Garners roof required some structural reinforcement in a difficult-to-access area of the roof.
-Creative Energies installers were able to address the issue in a safe and timely manner before installing the systems 24 panels.
+While their south-southwest facing roof was almost ideal for solar, the Garners' roof required some structural reinforcement in a difficult-to-access area of the roof.
+Creative Energies' installers were able to address the issue in a safe and timely manner before installing the system's 24 panels.

 Because the home is located on a hillside, it is possible to glimpse the panels from the street.
 The Garners chose the black version of panels in order to better blend with the appearance of their roof.
 Don reports, "the installation is great visually, pretty close to zero impact- there is no exposed wiring (and) the all-black panels make it look sleek and high-tech."